 The infrastructure layer of an IoT system includes several components:

-• Connectivity.
-Again, it’s your embedded team who tackles the networking part.
+- Connectivity.
+Again, it’s your embedded team that tackles the networking part.
 Your gadget will rely on short-range or long-range wireless connectivity technologies to send sensor data to a gateway or directly to the cloud.
-When selecting a connectivity tech stack, you should consider networking costs beforehand.
+When deciding on a connectivity technology stack, you should consider networking costs in advance.
 For instance, if you opt for cellular technologies, you might spend $0.04 per every megabyte of data your gadget sends over the network.

-• Cloud infrastructure.
-Based on the requirements identified during the IoT product development lifecycle discovery phase, you’ll need to select a cloud platform supporting your gadget’s business logic.
+- Cloud infrastructure.
+Based on the requirements identified during the IoT product development lifecycle discovery phase, you’ll need to select a cloud platform that supports your gadget’s business logic.
 Here’s where sensor data will be aggregated, stored, analyzed, and visualized using dynamic dashboards.
-Cloud service providers like Google, Amazon, and Microsoft typically charge per the amount of server calls your gadget makes — or the number of devices within an IoT ecosystem.
+Cloud service providers like Google, Amazon, and Microsoft typically charge per the number of server calls your gadget makes—or the number of devices within an IoT ecosystem.
 But the cloud providers’ fees are not the only issue to consider here.
-When designing a blueprint architecture of your IoT solution, you should make the necessary provisions regarding your user base, the amount of data traversing the network, and the overall complexity of your system.
+When designing the blueprint architecture of your IoT solution, you should make the necessary provisions regarding your user base, the amount of data traversing the network, and the overall complexity of your system.
 Suppose you’re planning to deploy a machine learning model to interpret sensor data at some point in the future.
 In that case, you should be able to do so without a complete infrastructure overhaul.
 The same goes for device management, over-the-air (OTA) software updates, and ongoing performance optimization through DevOps.

-• Supporting infrastructure.
+- Supporting infrastructure.
 Setting up a data warehouse or data lake solution in the cloud and configuring some analytics capabilities is only half the job.
-Complex IoT products like remote patient monitoring (RPM) or smart home solutions require a dedicated customer support department — and a plethora of related software tools like mobile, web, and desktop apps enabling end users and admins to operate connected devices.
+Complex IoT products like remote patient monitoring (RPM) or smart home solutions require a dedicated customer support department and a plethora of related software tools like mobile, web, and desktop apps that allow end users and administrators to operate connected devices.
 As part of custom IoT product development, you should address these issues beforehand.

 The Internet of Things App Development